masikh/Masikh-Python-LDAP-Suite/README.md

 - 11	About & Copyrights

-## conventions used in this manual:
+## Conventions used in this manual:

 Every item within brackets is user input.
 E.g. [fverbeek], in this case 'fverbeek' is user input (without the brackets!!!).